isoboroff/home-nas-build/README.md

 Two boot SSDs and six data drives mean I can run RAIDZ2 in NFS and suffer two drive failures without data loss.

+## Memory

+A ZFS rule of thumb is to have a gigabyte of ram per terabyte of storage, so having 16GB of RAM gives me room to grow.
+I initially bought a single 16GB stick, but it was DOA.
+Given the opportunity for further reflection on the motherboard manual, I saw that this board will access two memory sticks in parallel if they're matching sizes.
+So two 8GB sticks instead.

+## SAS Controller

+Here is where life gets interesting.
+FreeNAS, being a FreeBSD derivative, is not interested in your cheap-ass $20 SATA controller.
+Noo, but it loves these LSI8000-based controllers, such as the LSI 9211-8i that you can get on Ebay for (drum roll) $25.
+They come in a lot of shapes and sizes, the most commonly used are branded IBM or Dell.
+The key is that it should be based on the LSI8000 controller CPU and should have two SAS ports.
+With two SAS ports, I can use SAS-to-SATA expander cables to support up to eight SATA drives.

+These controllers as shipped are set up to do hardware RAID, but I want to do everything in software through the magic of ZFS.
+One advantage of that is if the motherboard or controller dies, I can stick these drives in a completely different machine and the ZFS pool will be perfectly usable.
+The thing is, they need firmware flashing in order to put them in "IT" mode.

+You need the following tools from the Broadcom (nee Avago nee Broadcom nee LSI) support website at https://www.broadcom.com/products/storage/host-bus-adapters/sas-9210-8i